CoSPlan logo

 Robo VQA Reorganization

-(d) Robo VQA (Reorganization): Real world tasks
+(d) Robo VQA (Reorganization): Re-organizing real-world objects

 Overview of CoSPlan Benchmark Datasets: Maze-E, Blocks-World-E, Shuffle-E, and Robo-VQA-E.